When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Numerical Bandit Implementation

 \subsection{Numerical Bandit Results}

 Here we measure the performance on contextual multi-armed bandits algorithms.
-Specifically we test Thompson Sampling, Gaussian Process Bandits and LinearUCB.The environment is a simple toy environment with a reward lookup and pre-determined offsets and optimal arms.
+Specifically we test Thompson Sampling, Gaussian Process Bandits and LinearUCB.
+The simple test environment has a reward lookup, pre-determined offsets and optimal arms.
 The environment is fully stationary.
+The red dots show the bandit's pulls with the radius being proportional to the frequency that arm was chosen in that context and received the reward determined by the reward function.